Johnsonville Branch: Upgrade in 2019–2022

 Upgrading of the overhead power catenary system with replacement of the remaining one hundred wooden poles by steel poles was completed in 2022.
-A steel section of the pedestrian overbridge at Raroa railway station was also replaced in Easter 2022 (16-18 April)).
+A steel section of the pedestrian overbridge at Raroa railway station was also replaced in Easter 2022 (16-18 April).

-New rolling stock
+Rolling stock

 A southbound DM class EMU just south of Raroa on the Johnsonville Line in 2007.
 The last of the English Electric DM class EMUs was withdrawn from the line in February 2012.

+From 1937, the dominant rolling stock on the line was the English Electric DM class electric multiple units (EMUs).
+The original units from the 1930s and 1940s were withdrawn in the early 1980s, but their replacements, the Ganz-Mavag electric multiple units were not operated on the Johnsonville line.
+Contrary to reports by The Evening Post, this was not due to clearance issues, but rather loading gauge restrictions and insufficient braking capability on the larger, heavier Ganz-Mavag units.
+In 1992, a test train was run by New Zealand Rail to demonstrate that Ganz-Mavag units could run on the line, and successfully demonstrated that with some track modifications for normal in-service operations, the units could clear all tunnels on the line and station platforms.
+Despite the tests, English Electric units continued to be used until the 2010s with the introduction of Matangi EMUs.

 Due to significant mechanical difficulties being experienced by Tranz Metro in keeping the English Electric DM class EMUs in service, several units were withdrawn from service in February 2012.
 Buses were added to supplement the remaining service capacity pending the planned introduction of the FT/FP "Matangi" EMUs on 19 March 2012.
 The first Matangi service was the 11:02 departure from Wellington, which passed the last English Electric service on the line at Ngaio station.

 The new Matangi EMUs struggled on the Johnsonville Line with rail track squeal and to maintain the schedule used for the English Electrics, especially in wet conditions.
 To improve schedule reliability, the Johnsonville Line timetable was initially changed to a longer morning peak journey time of 22 minutes to Wellington and 26 minutes to Johnsonville and it is now 23 minutes and 28 minutes.